-Ana Ros: The female chef who put Slovenia on the map
+Ana Roš: The female chef who put Slovenia on the map

 A diplomatic dilemma

-Ros was raised in an ambitious family.
+Roš was raised in an ambitious family.

-Born to a doctor father and journalist mother, she was an excellent student and as a youth was on the national ski team.
+Born to a doctor father and journalisat mother, she was an excellent student and as a youth was on the national ski team.
 Fluent in five languages -- Slovenian, Spanish, English, French, and Italian -- she went on to pursue international diplomatic studies at university.

-Ros was a plane ride away from starting a job as a junior diplomat in Brussels when fate intervened.
+Roš was a plane ride away from starting a job as a junior diplomat in Brussels when fate intervened.

-The parents of her boyfriend, Valter Kramar, were retiring, and as the eldest son, he had inherited their restaurant, Hisa Franko, in the tiny town of Kobarid just down the road from where Ros had grown up, in Tolmin.
+The parents of her boyfriend, Valter Kramar, were retiring, and as the eldest son, he had inherited their restaurant, Hiša Franko, in the tiny town of Kobarid just down the road from where Roš had grown up, in Tolmin.

 He gave her a life-altering dilemma: follow her heart back to the little valley with him, or continue on her glittering diplomatic career path.